Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 2. Reduce or eliminate plan check requirements where possible and instead use simple checklists for code compliance.
 For relatively simple installations, pre-approve permits and allow inspectors to simply check whether the installation is code-compliant.

 3. Adopt streamlined permitting portals that enable on-demand permits for certain installation types, like same-location water heater replacements.
 Some Bay Area cities have already adopted such portals for heat pump water heaters.
-There’s room for innovation here: SolarAPP+ proved a solution in permitting solar space, and Symbium is rolling out digital permitting solutions for municipalities.
+There’s room for innovation here: SolarAPP+ provides an instant permitting solution for rooftop solar and home batteries, and Symbium is rolling out digital permitting solutions for municipalities.

 4. Make requirements to complete the permitting process transparent.